Updated: Nov 5, 2018

 A question I get asked frequently is how can numerology help me understand my child?

 We are all made up of different energies.
-Like anything, some energy works very nicely together and some clash.
-Within the core energy (this is the energy that makes us who we are) we can have up to 6 different ways about us.
+Like anything, some energies works very nicely together while others tend to clash.
+Within the core energy (this is the energy that makes us who we are), we can have up to 6 different ways about us.

 So what do you do?

 This child needs every possible outlet to express themselves creatively.
 It’s hard for them to settle down (sometimes you might even question ADHD), so give your child a chance to try multiple things before they figure out what they like because they tend to like everything and everybody.
 Put them on the stage, let them dance, sing, write, create art--anything that allows them to express themselves.
 Remember words are important to them, so expect many hours of listening to why and how they are going to do or not do something.
 Holding a 3 back and not allowing them to express themselves is detrimental to their well-being.